What is Whistleblowing?

 We are committed to transparency which is why we are happy to provide our price list:

-1. Taking Our Patented Online Whistleblower Award Evaluation: Free
+1. Taking Our Anonymous Online Whistleblower Award Evaluation: Free

-2. Initial consultation with an experienced and specialized attorney: Free
+2. Initial consultation with an experienced and award-winning attorney: Free

-3. If you choose to partner with FTI Law and receive an award we take a portion.
-And if you do not receive an award, our services are completely Free.
-If you have any questions feel free to contact us as we are always happy to speak.
+3. If you choose to partner with FTI Law and receive an award, we take a portion.
+And if you do not receive a reward, our FCPA and SEC whistleblower services, including assistance in ensuring protection against retaliation, are completely Free.
+If you have any questions feel free to contact us, as we are always happy to speak.

 Can Compliance and Audit Employees Qualify?

 Yes.
 The SEC has paid awards to compliance and audit personnel.
-However, there are special rules that apply if you work in either of these categories and it is critical that you speak to an attorney before you submit information to the SEC.
+However, there are special rules that apply if you work in either of these categories, and it is critical that you speak to an attorney before you submit information to the SEC.
+Partner with FTI Law for additional protection when seeking an FCPA whistleblower reward as a compliance and audit employee.

 FTI LAW FEATURED ON